venethia/nwa/README.md

 You can build your own list of negative words by editing the file neg.txt

+Tha app isn't perfect, so you can edit the file exclude.txt if to not scan the titles that contain some words (ex. titles of news categories).

 This app was built with Python3, HTML, CSS.

 If you don't have a personal server, you can buy a basic plan of <a href="https://www.pythonanywhere.com">Python Anywhere</a> (Free plan blocks websites scan).